cu-mkp/edition-webpages/docs/research+resources/bibliography.md

 imaginare*.
 Brescia: Sabbio, Vincenzo, 1589.

 ### Secondary Sources
 Bol, Marjolijn.
-“Perspective as practice: Renaissance cultures of optics.”
-In, edited by Sven Dupré, 71–101.
+“The emerald and the eye: on sight and light in the artisan's workshop and scholar's study."
+In, *Perspective as practice: Renaissance cultures of optics*, edited by Sven Dupré, 71–101.
 Turnhout: Brepols, 2019.

 Daux, Camille. *Histoire de l’Eglise de montauban*.
 Paris: Bray et Retaux, 1881.